GOQii

 Have you taken this up as a challenge to test your own endurance or just to improve stamina?

-We have just one month to go for the Mumbai Marathon.
-Most start training a month ago thinking it’s such an easy thing to do.
-More often than not an individual is of the opinion what’s the big deal about long distance running?
-It’s just running after all and I can probably do it easily if I have my ear plugs on with music flowing into my ears.
+With marathon season approaching, many people start training just a month or so before, thinking it’s an easy thing to do.
+More often than not, an individual is of the opinion, “What’s the big deal about long-distance running?
+It’s just running, after all, and I can probably do it easily if I have my headphones on with music flowing into my ears.”

-But, before you start on your running regime, one important thing you need to do is to motivate yourself.
-Building mental strength is key to any endurance sport and marathon is no different.
-It’s one thing to begin training and another thing to stay motivated every day and continue that training.
-Staying motivated and developing a proper mind set helps you to enjoy your training thereby enabling you to cross the finish line with a smile on your face.
-Finishing a marathon is a great accomplishment and you can be one of them.
+But, before you start your running regime, one important thing you need to do is to motivate yourself.
+Building mental strength is key to any endurance sport, and a marathon is no different.
+It’s one thing to begin training and another to stay motivated day after day.
+Staying motivated and developing a proper mindset helps you to enjoy your training, thereby enabling you to cross the finish line with a smile on your face.
+Finishing a marathon is a great accomplishment, and you can be one of them.

-But, training is challenging and you need to train well without damaging your body is very important.
-If you start running without taking any precautionary measures, your body is most likely to go through a lot of damage in the future.
-Motivation is not enough, having the right goals and reasons for running is equally important to be successful.
+But training is challenging, and it’s very important to train well without damaging your body.
+If you start running without taking precautionary measures, your body is likely to go through a lot of damage in the future.
+Motivation is not enough; having the right goals and reasons for running is equally important to be successful.

 Learning and following some basics will help you get started.
 All you have to do is just follow these guidelines.